New pension rules

 Questions and answers

 Under the existing pension system, the same amount is contributed for every member.
-At Philips and Signify, this is almost 30% of the pension base.
+At the employers affiliated with Philips Pensioenfonds, this is almost 30% of the pension base.
 However, the contributions that are needed for accruing a pension are lower for younger employees, and higher for older employees, since any amount that is contributed for a younger employee will be invested and so yield returns for longer.
 In concrete terms, this means that the rate of 30% is too much for a younger employee and too little for an older employee.
 But because the system is based on collective pension arrangements, the extra amount that is contributed for the younger employee now goes toward accruing the older employee’s pension.
 This is the way almost every pension plan works at the moment.
 As long as you work, you might pay too much at the start of your career, but later on you will benefit from your then younger colleagues’ contributions.
 This will change under the new pension rules: the amount contributed to each member’s pension capital will be the same.
-So employees around the age of 45 have been unable to benefit from the old system, and under the new system the amount contributed to their pensions will be no higher than the contributions for their younger colleagues.
+So current employees that are 'middle aged' have been unable to benefit from the old system, and under the new system the amount contributed to their pensions will be no higher than the contributions for their younger colleagues.
 For this reason, compensation is being considered for the group that is disadvantaged by the transition to an equal premium for all pension accruors.

 In the current pension system, younger pension accruors contribute to the pension accrual of their older colleagues.
 In the new pension scheme, the same premium is available for every pension accruor.
 Middle-aged pensioners are too young to have benefited maximally from young people contributing part of their pension accrual in the current system and too old to benefit from the equal contribution for everyone in the new system.